 1952: It's the end of the line for coach Bill Glassford's harsh preseason practices at Camp Curtis as the coach decides to relocate fall camp to Lincoln.

 1967: Nebraska athletic director Tippy Dye, the man who hired Bob Devaney as football coach, accepts the A.D. job at Northwestern after a five-year stint in Lincoln.

 1972: Bill Thunder Thornton, former Husker fullback and a four-year member of Bob Devaney's coaching staff, takes a job with NFLs St. Louis Cardinals. | NU assistant coaches, 1926-present

 «1992: Nebraska loses one of its biggest fans when Charlie Winkler suffers a fatal heart attack at his Grand Island home.
 Winkler, 69, was said to have attended every Husker football game since 1957.
-I wont smoke, drink or gamble, but these Huskers are my life, he once explained in an interview.
 Winkler wrote a book titled My Big Red Obsession and was the subject of a 1975 Sports Illustrated article.
-At his funeral at Trinity United Methodist Church, the NU fight song was played.
+Meanwhile, Tom Osborne dismisses two players involved in a brawl with members of the baseball team.

-2007: Sam Keller* avoids sounding like the anointed one as the transfer from Arizona State prepares to battle for the quarterback spot with Joe Ganz.
+2007: Sam Keller, a transfer from Arizona State, prepares to battle for the quarterback spot with Joe Ganz.
 Meanwhile, fallout from the ouster of trainer Doak Ostergard starts to spill into the public arena.